Making an Impact in Northern Virginia, Washington DC, and Maryland

 Moving Day DC helps support existing programs and launch new ones to help people with Parkinson’s live life well.
 Click on a link below to find more information about the program.

-Exercise and Education Program for People with Parkinson’s and Caregivers
+Moving Day DC efforts enable Iona Senior Services to provide Exercise and Education Programs for People with Parkinson’s and Caregivers.

 Rock Steady Boxing is a unique exercise program based on forced-intense training used by boxing pros and adapted to people with Parkinson’s Disease.
 The program involves stretching, regular exercises, balancing, and non-contact boxing led by experienced trainers and coaches.
 RSB serves both men and women of all ages and abilities.